irishrain/gervifonn/README.md

 * Micro-SD card
 * Power supply for Raspberry Pi 3

 ### Software on the device
+The gervifonn uses [Raspberry Pi OS](https://www.raspberrypi.org/software/) as a base.
-The software running on the gervifonn can be found under [src](src).
+The additional software running on the gervifonn can be found under [src](src).
 Install the requirements with `pip install -r requirements.txt` and place [src\gervifonn.desktop](src\gervifonn.desktop) into the /home/pi/.config/autostart/ directory of your raspberry.
-You might want to adapt the path to the music directory, the hostname of the [MPD](https://www.musicpd.org/) server, and the (Snapcast)[https://github.com/badaix/snapcast] server and client.
+You might want to adapt the path to the gervifonn.py, the path to the music directory, the hostname of the [MPD](https://www.musicpd.org/) server, and the [https://github.com/badaix/snapcast](Snapcast) server and client.

 ### Software for training the AI
-The AI-model needs to be trained on a more powerfull machine than a raspberry pi.
+The AI-model needs to be trained on a more powerfull (linux) machine than a raspberry pi.
 A GPU with CUDA support is recommended, see [here](https://www.tensorflow.org/install/gpu#install_cuda_with_apt) for installation hints for the required libraries.
+Install the python libraries needed with `pip install -r training/requirements.txt`.
 To train the model use [training/train_gervifonn.py](training/train_gervifonn.py), with the path to your music folder and a folder with background images as arguments (details see below).
-The resulting `gervifonn.model` needs to be converted to a `gervifonn.tflite` model and placed together with the generated `labels.txt` on your raspberry pi in the same folder as [src\gervifonn.py].
+The resulting `gervifonn.tflite` model needs to be placed together with the generated `labels.txt` on your raspberry pi in the same folder as [src\gervifonn.py].

 ## Prerequesites
 The gervifonn currently expects the following environment: